 This gourmet sandwich shop that uses organic ingredients put on a pretzel bread has multiple locations throughout The Loop.
 We found it to be a great alternative when wanting something healthy and not too heavy.
 One night, we ordered online and walked the two blocks away from our hotel to pick it up so we could just stay in and have dinner.
 Perfect.

 My husband found this dive/restaurant on a list of “cheapest steak places in America,” which wasn’t really a ringing endorsement, but wow, was this place amazing.
 Located under El tracks, this well-worn, unassuming restaurant serves steak, pork chops, ribs and sides cafeteria-style with the priciest item being $23.
 You can get a 1/2 lb. chopped steak, baked potato, garlic bread and a chef’s salad for $8.59.
 And it’s good!
 The best part, however, was that we went on Friday night and an amazing Chicago blues band played.
 I could have stayed all night.

 If you’re headed to Chicago, have a great time!
+(You can also check out these fun things to do in Chicago!)
 And if there’s something we missed, let us know in the comments!

 - Exploring London with Older Kids